andreadelfante/DataFixture/README.md

         // Put here your database population

-        realm.add(Person(firstName: "Luke"), update: .all) // You can simply create an object and then add in Realm instance. realm.add(factory.resolve(Dog.self).create(10), update: .all) // You can easily create 10 fake dogs and then add in Realm instance.
+        realm.add(Person(firstName: "Luke"), update: .all) // You can simply create an object and then add in Realm instance. try Dog.factory.create(10, in: realm) // You can easily create 10 fake dogs and then add in Realm instance.

         try realm.seed(AnotherSeeder.self, AnotherAnotherSeeder.self) // To call another seed, please use this function to automatic handling transactions.
     }